ibm-cloud-docs/log-analysis/archive.md

     A new service ID is added to the list.

 For the service ID that you just created, click **View credentials**.
 You can see information that is related to the service ID.
-You will use

-"apikey": "Hsawp_Uga4TWjw61ZKgjtAtOlKJWrUyEoUP8U5608540",
+* Copy the API key.
+This is the value set for the field **apikey**.

-"resource_instance_id": "crn:v1:bluemix:public:cloud-object-storage:global:a/81de6380e6232019c6567c9c8de6dece:69002255-e226-424e-b6c7-23c887fdb8bf::"
+* Copy the resource instance ID.
+For the **resource_instance_id**, copy the last instance ID.
+For example, from the value *crn:v1:bluemix:public:cloud-object-storage:global:a/jiejfhewur93485hfbfksbf:69002255-e226-424e-b6c7-23c887fdb8bf::*, copy *69002255-e226-424e-b6c7-23c887fdb8bf*.

 ## Step 4B: [Optional] Restrict the service ID to only have writing permissions for the bucket